imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

 And that's it!
 You now have a better understanding of how these tools can be used to debug your code.

+####Question 3

+**Define media queries and describe the different kinds of media queries that exist.
+Give code samples of each kind of media query.**

+A media query enables developers to define styles for different devices.
+In the CSS2 specification, it was possible to define the styles based on the device itself.
+For example, we could define styles for a computer screen, for a printer and for a hand held device.
+CSS3 however, extends this capability and allows us to use the media queries to define styles based on the **capability** of the device.

+These device capabilities include:

+- width and height of the viewport
+- width and height of the device
+- orientation (is the tablet/phone in landscape or portrait mode?)
+- resolution

+Let's look at an example of a media query to get a better understanding of how it works.

+    @media screen and (min-width: 480px) {
+        body {
+            background-color: lightgreen;
+        }
+    }

+The media query above defines a style for a device whose **screen** has a width of 480px and above.
+It will set the background color of the body to light green.

+The above example showed the `screen` media type however there are other device types that can be used with media queries.
+Let's look at the remaining types in some more detail:

+**Print Media Query**

+    @media print{
+      body{
+        font-size:17px;
+      }
+    }

+**Screen Reader Media Query**

+    @media speech{
+      aside{
+        display:none;
+      }
+    }

+The last one defines styles for **all** devices.
+Example:

+    @media all{
+      body{
+        background:blue;
+      }
+    }

+And that's it!
+You can now use the different types of media queries to define style for any device you wish.
+Happy coding.

 ####Question 4

+**Describe what accessibility is and explain why it is important for web applications to be accessible.**

 Accessibility in the context of the web refers to the ease at which persons of varying physical ability can access and use a website.
 A website should be usable to as wide an audience as possible and it should be the goal of website creator to make it so.